 Of course, you immediately see the problem with that, right?
 “See” being the operative term here… If people aren’t seeing the ads, how can the ads create branding and awareness?
 In fact, online ads are so ineffective, when Twitter recently wanted to sell me ads on their platform, they EMAILED me.
 Hmmm, that tells me that I should look more into email marketing…

 So if online banners don’t work, why then are online ad sales hitting record sales, year after year after year?
-Six years after Nielsen’s damning study, banner ads are still big business.
+Nearly a decade after Nielsen’s damning study, banner ads are still big business.

 It’s simple: banner ads are cheap and easy to sell.